Jesus relays a parable in the book of Matthew explaining what happens when we are ‘sleeping’ rather than watching in prayer.

 In conclusion, Darnell is fake wheat.
 It is poisonous.
 It can even kill.

 The law kills, but grace through Jesus Christ brings life.
 This is the true wheat.
 God’s word in the flesh!
+The word of Grace!

-Love that came down from heaven!
+God’s love that came down from heaven!

 Links to my other platforms.